 Topic outline

-• Welcome to the beginning of your research degree!
+• Welcome to your research degree!
 The first major goal in your research journey is to write a research proposal.
 The Research proposal writing series of workshops is designed to assist you to do so.
-The workshops in the series will step you through the elements involved in writing a research proposal, from research reading and record keeping, to writing the literature review, and editing research texts.
+The workshops in the series will step you through the planning and writing process, from research reading and record keeping, to writing the introduction, literature review and research methods sections, and then to editing research texts.
 The workshops will also assist you to prepare and present a research talk for your confirmation of candidature and other academic research forums.
 Each series is run with either a Business, Social Sciences and Humanities (BSSH), or Sciences, Technology, Engineering, Maths, Medical and health (STEMM) focus.

-Information about BSSH research proposal writing workshops for 2024, and a link to the EDGEx registration site can be found below.
-Online resources to support research writing are linked from the right menu.
-Please read through all of the information on this page and the Frequently Asked Questions from the left menu before registering for and attending a workshop.
+Information about BSSH research proposal writing workshops for 2025, and a link to the EDGEx registration site can be found below.
+Online resources to support research writing are linked from the left menu.
+Please read through all of the information on this page and the Frequently Asked Questions from the left menu before registering for and attending a research education workshop.
 Save this site to your favourites list!

 Date